 I love watching the game as it deals with the complex task of moving eleven men and a vulcanized piece of rubber (a football to the uninitiated) inch by inch and yard by yard to the end of a 100-yard field for a score; a momentary win.
-I say momentary because due to the amount of time left in the contest, the other team gets the ball next to try and do the very same thing that the other team just did to them; score.
+I say momentary because the other team gets the ball next to try and do the very same thing the other team just did to them; score.
 At the end of the contest the team with the highest score wins.
 Sounds simple right?

 An ERP (Enterprise Resource Planning) system allows for the integrated management of key business processes.
-This data is entered by each department (for example; finance, logistics, supply chain, engineering, and technical support, etc.) and delivered in real-time which allows for quicker decision making and better business planning.
+This data is entered by each department and delivered in real-time which allows for quicker decision making and better planning.
 Growing companies can really benefit from ERPs to gather all their disparate data into one system to provide both big picture visibility and drill-down into the minute details — all in real time.
 Like in football, where coaches make play adjustments to help the head coach better manage the game, an ERP system helps business leaders make adjustments to their business strategy quickly to adjust course in real time.

 A successful discussion around ERP begins by defining a business’s needs and management expectations.
 Let’s use the life sciences sector as an example.

 The business of life sciences is steeped in complexity for it’s not only mired (and for good reason) in government regulations but companies in this area spend years devoted to the conceptualization and development of their critical products.
 After all, these products are primarily designed to extend the most precious of commodities; life.
 Imagine some individuals devise a new and innovative way to drastically reduce the recovery time from a common injury.